Papua New Guinea entry requirements for New Zealand passport holders

 May be checked

 New Zealand passport holders need a visa to enter Papua New Guinea.
-Apply before you travel — there are no visa-on-arrival options for NZ citizens as of 2026.
+Apply online before you travel — there are no visa-on-arrival options for NZ citizens as of 2026.
 Processing can take 2–4 weeks, so plan ahead.

 Entry requirements